Download the 2023 Special Edition Report

 But while the price of oil rises with scarcity, the value of data rises as it proliferates and, unlike oil, there is always more.

 Anything valuable is at risk of being hacked and stolen or simply sold.
 Concerns about information privacy are high.
-A Consumer Privacy 2016 study by TRUSTe/NCSA found that “45% [of respondents] are more worried about their online privacy than one year ago” and that “74% have limited their online activity in the last year due to privacy concerns”.
+A Consumer Privacy 2016 study by TRUSTe/NCSA found that “45% are more worried about their online privacy than one year ago” and that “74% have limited their online activity in the last year due to privacy concerns”.
 High-profile data breaches, such as 500 million Yahoo accounts being hacked in September 2016, have eroded public trust in the abilities of even the largest and most technologically advanced corporations to effectively safeguard personal accounts.

 With the amount of personal and behavioural data constantly growing, and corporations finding new ways to capture and harness it, unions like EU, with GDPR, and countries like Canada, with PIPEDA and CASL, have stepped forward with new regulations that aim to provide individuals with greater control over the information being gathered about them and the information being conveyed to them.